Durbin says Trump impeachment trial 'unresolved,' but calls it a 'priority'

 Durbin's comments come after Biden encouraged the Senate to "deal with their constitutional responsibilities on impeachment while also working on the other urgent business of this nation."

-The Biden Administration is pushing to get key national security officials confirmed to their Cabinet posts — like nominee for secretary of State, Tony Blinken; secretary of Defense, Gen. Lloyd Austin; secretary of the Treasury, Janet Yellen; and secretary of Homeland Security Alejandro Mayorkas.
+The Biden administration is pushing to get key national security officials confirmed to their Cabinet posts — like the nominee for secretary of State, Tony Blinken; secretary of Defense, Gen. Lloyd Austin; secretary of the Treasury, Janet Yellen; and secretary of Homeland Security, Alejandro Mayorkas.

 SENATE CONFIRMS AVRIL HAINES AS DIRECTOR OF NATIONAL INTELLIGENCE